-We will share your protected health information with third party business associates that perform various activities (e.g., billing, transcription services) for the practice.
+We will share your protected health information with third party "business associates" that perform various activities (e.g., billing, transcription services) for the practice.
 Whenever an arrangement between our office and a business associate involves the use or disclosure of your protected health information, we will have a written contract (Business Associate Agreement) that contains terms that will protect the privacy of your protected health information.
 Effective January 11, 2010, our Business Associate Agreements have been amended to provide that all of the HIPAA security administrative safeguards, physical safeguards, technical safeguards and security policies, procedures, and documentation requirements apply directly to the business associate.

 We may use or disclose your protected health information, as necessary, to provide you with information about treatment alternatives or other health-related benefits and services that may be of interest to you.
 We may also use and disclose your protected health information for other marketing activities.
 For example, your name and address may be used to send you a newsletter about our practice and the services we offer.
 We may also send you information about products or services that we believe may be beneficial to you.
-If we receive any direct or indirect financial remuneration for the marketing activities described above, we will not conduct such marketing activities unless we have received prior authorization from you.
 You may contact our Privacy Officer to request that these materials not be sent to you.